Our Information Technology Infrastructure Library (ITIL) guide is a collection of resources to help you understand

 As IT becomes more complex -- think virtualization and service-oriented architecture -- it's natural that a vendor-neutral framework such as ITIL is attracting attention.
 But attention is a far cry from full-scale adherence, as a survey conducted by managed services provider Dimension Data indicates.

-ITIL basics: Understanding ITIL and service support
+* ITSM and ITIL basics: Understanding ITIL and service support

 In this podcast series, Adelle McIlroy of GTSI Corp. introduces you to ITIL and ITSM services and helps you determine if your customers can benefit from such processes.